deelykos/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-4-Create a script that lists environment variables 5-Create a script that lists all local variables and environment variables, and functions 6-Create a script that creates a new local variable with BEST as the name and School as the vaule
+4-Create a script that lists environment variables 5-Create a script that lists all local variables and environment variables, and functions 6-Create a script that creates a new local variable with BEST as the name and School as the vaule 7-Create a script that creates a new global variable with BEST as name and School as value